dan-reznik/Isodynamic-Map-GPU/README.md

 <img src="plotX16.png" alt="alt text" width="400">

-After some exploration with [Wolfram Mathematica](https://www.wolfram.com/mathematica/), we noticed a fancy phenomenon with X(16).
-Given a starting T, there are *zones* for M such that a thrice-applied 2nd isodynamic map returns T again, i.e., it is the identity.
+After a kind of interactive exploration only possible with [Wolfram Mathematica](https://www.wolfram.com/mathematica/), we pinpointed a fancy property of this map: given a starting T, there are *zones* for M such that a thrice-applied 2nd isodynamic map returns T again, i.e., it is the identity.
 When T is an equilateral (below), 6 such identity zones are formed (light blue): 3 exterior and 3 glued to each side (the latter we call "tents"):

 <img src="mathematica.png" alt="alt text" width="400">